Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

-The final point is that NPR can identify the production function parameters $\beta$ from a single cross section of data.
-In principle, this also removes for example the requirement that the transition law ($g$) be homogeneous in time.
-While repeated observations of current-period and next-period inputs and outputs would accommodate more general models than that presented in section \ref{subsect:identification}, such as a production function with firm fixed effects,\footnote{See, for instance, \citet{attanasio_modelling_2022} for an elaboration on this point in the context of earnings dynamics where expectational data helps resolve important issues in dynamic panel data models, such as ``Nickell bias''.} for this baseline -- which is standard in the literature -- a single observation per firm is adequate.
+The final point is that NPR can identify the production function parameters $\beta$ and the transition law ($g$) from a single cross section of data.
+While repeated observations of current-period and next-period inputs and outputs would accommodate more general models than that presented in subsection \ref{subsect:identification}, such as a production function with firm fixed effects,\footnote{See, for instance, \citet{attanasio_modelling_2022} for an elaboration on this point in the context of earnings dynamics where expectations data helps resolve important issues in dynamic panel data models, such as ``Nickell bias''.} for this baseline -- which is standard in the literature -- a single observation per firm is adequate.
 Both the proxy variable and dynamic panel approaches, by contrast, require multiple observations per firm.
-Methods do exist for correcting for the selection that such sample restrictions introduce, but the absence of any such requirement for NPR is attractive.\footnote {\citet{blundell_initial_1998} discuss how selection may be controlled for by a firm fixed effects and \citet{olley_dynamics_1996} focus on a proxy variable approach.
+These are used, for instance, in the second estimation stage in OP (as in LP or ACF) where, in addition, a selection correction to handle firm exit is incorporated.
+Interestingly, as noted in \citet{ackerberg_chapter_2007} though, ``the first stage of the OP procedure is not affected by selection.
+The reason is that by construction \dots the residual in the first stage equation \dots represents unobservables that are not observed (or predictable) by the firm before input and exit decisions.
+Thus there is no selection problem \dots Intuitively, the fact that in the first stage we are able to completely proxy $\omega_{jt}$ means that we can control for both endogenous input choice and endogenous exit'' (p.4217).
+In our case, just as in the first stage of OP, we completely proxy $\omega_{jt}$ and simultaneously control for both endogenous input choice and endogenous exit.
+The use of expectations data allows us to circumvent the selection problems that appear in OP's second stage estimation insofar as the expectations correspond to distributions over $\omega_{jt}$ that are not conditional on survival.
+Methods do exist for correcting for the selection problem in those other approaches, but we regard the absence of any such requirement for NPR as highly attractive.\footnote {\citet{blundell_initial_1998} discuss how selection may be controlled for by a firm fixed effects and \citet{olley_dynamics_1996} focus on a proxy variable approach.
 But the absence of an external instrument in the selection equation may pose identification issues for these approaches.}